ilejohn/account-system/README.md

 # account-system

+- Deploy Note:

--copy and paste the content of .env.example into a new file called .env and set values based on your set environment configuration
+copy and paste the content of .env.example into a new file called .env and set values based on your set environment configuration

 # Install dependencies
 ```